Elinor Florence, Author

 6. Design your cookbook

 When you have all your recipes typed (remember to proofread very carefully!) and your artwork chosen, find a graphic designer.
 I have fairly good computer skills, but I did not want to mess around with this one.
-I hired a very competent designer who spent four hours formatting the book.
+I hired a very competent designer who formatted the book.
 For info about his services, click here: Eggplant Studios.

 7. Print your cookbook